-Stock futures rise as vaccine makers, energy in focus after debate
+Stocks advance as vaccine makers lift healthcare

-Trump backs oil, Biden green energy
+Trump backs oil, Biden green energy in debate fireworks

-Stock futures rose following the final presidential debate before the U.S. election.
+Stocks rose in early trading, helped by healthcare and industrial names, following the final presidential debate before the U.S. election.

 Continue Reading Below